Jeunese/jeunese.github.io/docs/ux-writing.md

 # UX writing guidelines

-Good UX writing gives the user what they need, in context, when they need it.
-This minimises the end-user's need to engage with documentation, by helping to make the UI more intuitive, which increases usability and reduces frustration.

-When users hit a roadblock, effective in-product help content can make the difference between a negative and a positive experience.
-UX writers help embed this content into the application itself.
+User experience (UX) writing involves creating content for applications and websites to help users navigate the product or service.
 This includes in-product text, buttons, messages, labels, and other UI touch points that guide a user through a product or service.

-## Best practices

-UX writing is an integral part of designing the customer journey.
-As such, UX writers should be involved early in the design process, alongside UX and UI designers, UX researchers, and information architects.

-As a design exercise, the optimal level of UX writer involvement in product design is at the beginning.
-This way, the UI can be designed as a unified source of information from the beginning of the design process, rather than having a UX writer come in at the end to fix surface-level issues with UI text.
+This page summarises best practices and industry standards for UX writing.

 ## Prerequisites